 - Other conditions.

-In children, sweet orange juice or fruit is LIKELY SAFE when used in normal food amounts.
-Taking large amounts of sweet orange peel is LIKELY UNSAFE.
+Children: In children, sweet orange juice or fruit is LIKELY SAFE when used in normal food amounts.
+But taking large amounts of sweet orange peel is LIKELY UNSAFE.
 It can cause colic, convulsions, or death.

 Do not take this combination